TOC (auto-generated)

 Foreign resident capital gains withholding and the tax agent services regime

-If you are a conveyancer, you may be aware that foreign resident capital gains withholding (FRCGW) apply to vendors disposing of certain taxable Australian property under contracts.
+If you are a conveyancer, you may be aware that foreign resident capital gains withholding (FRCGW) applies to vendors disposing of certain taxable Australian property under contracts entered into from 1 July 2016.

 You could be impacted by the Tax Agent Services Act 2009 (TASA) if your clients are affected by these rules.

-This means you may need to register with the Tax Practitioners Board (TPB) when assisting your clients to meet the requirements under the FRCGW measure.
+This means you may need to register with the Tax Practitioners Board (TPB) when assisting your clients to meet the requirements under the FRCGW regime.

-If the contract price is $750,000 or more, Australian resident vendors will need to obtain a clearance certificate from the Australian Taxation Office (ATO) prior to settlement, to ensure that the 12.5% non-final withholding is not withheld from the purchase price.
+Australian resident vendors selling real property may need to obtain a clearance certificate from the Australian Taxation Office (ATO) prior to settlement, to ensure that a non-final withholding amount is not withheld from the sale price.

-Purchasers are then required to pay the amount withheld at settlement to the ATO.
-Depending on whether a conveyancer’s client is the vendor or purchaser, the following foreign resident capital gains withholding forms may need to be completed and submitted to the ATO:
+Depending on whether a conveyancer’s client is the vendor or purchaser, the following FRCGW forms may need to be completed and submitted to the ATO:

 The TPB considers there are sections of the Clearance certificate application and Variation application that involve the provision of a tax agent service.
 If you complete and submit these forms to the ATO on behalf of a client for a fee or other reward, you may need to be registered with the TPB.